dmanzer2/Next-Tailwind-Style-Guide/STYLE_GUIDE.md

-# Build and Bloom Style Guide
+# Next.js Tailwind Style Guide

+This style guide showcases a modern design system built with Next.js, TypeScript, and Tailwind CSS.
+It provides a comprehensive foundation for building consistent, accessible user interfaces.

 This document explains how to customize the style guide for your project using your own color palette.